roseTech/storycoder.dev/Sharing_Is_Caring/Sharing_Is_Caring_Story.md

 - Sneaky = Same procedure
 - Drinky = Same procedure

 2) Calculate the total amount of all food types per elf in the end.
-Print which elf has the highest amount of total food types and the amount?
+Print which elf has the highest amount of total food types and the amount.
 Round the amounts to full numbers.
 Output should be:
 - Cody = Sum of Cody's cookies and caramel bonbons and chocolate Christmas trees and chewing gums and candies and ginger breads; and the amount rounded to full numbers.
 - Louisa = Same procedure